 After spending a year living in San Diego, we’ve instagrammed the city quite a bit on our accounts (estherjulee + jacobthefu + localadventurer).
 Now that our time here is coming to a close, we’re realizing more and more how much we’re going to miss these places.

-If you’re headed to San Diego soon, we put together a list of the popular instagram spots plus a few of our more off the beaten path favorites.
+If you’re headed here, we put together a list of the popular instagram spots in San Diego plus a few of our more off the beaten path favorites.

 BEST INSTAGRAM SPOTS IN SAN DIEGO

 1. Scripps Pier at La Jolla Beach

 This iconic San Diego photo gives you an amazing view through the bottom of the pier.
 It’s a great place to watch the sunset, enjoy the beach, and explore the surrounding La Jolla area.

 The Salk Institute is a functioning research facility that has some of the best architecture in San Diego.
 Despite the fact that it always looks abandoned or empty in all the photos online, there is a constant stream of workers and tourists walking through especially during the work day.

 3. Sunset Cliffs Natural Park